Stuart Appleby's Golf Swing

 Anything in the general area of Stuart's plane here, where the shaft is parallel to the original shaft plane and pointing somewhat at the ball, is a great position to be in at this point.

-There are more interesting features to see as we move to the top of the swing.
+There are more interesting features to see as we move to the top of the backswing.
 The purple line in this photo represents Stuart's shoulder plane.
 You can see that his arms and shoulders are very much on the same plane.
-It's not identical, of course - very few golfers are - but he's definitely much more in a one plane than a two plane position.
+It's not identical, of course — very few golfers are — but he's definitely much more in a one plane than a two plane position.

 This is a very good one plane position.
-A two plane golfer would have that left arm coming up through the base of the neck - somewhere between the head and the shoulders - at this point, rather than being out over the shoulders.
+A two plane golfer would have that lead arm coming up through the base of the neck — somewhere between the head and the shoulders — at this point, rather than being out over the shoulders.

 But this is a great one plane position for Stuart Appleby.
-His right arm is in a good position at the top.
+His trail arm is in a good position at the top.
 The club face, you can barely see it in this photo but it's still pretty square to his forearm, perhaps a little bit shut here, which is a characteristic of Stuart's swing.
 That shut face is also characteristic of his misses, which tend to be left when he gets a little off.

 Avoiding the Hook